Coaching

 Advantages for Clients

-Clients may find coaching for depression superior to older therapies for several reasons:
+Clients may find depression coaching superior to older therapies for several reasons:

 • Focus on Strengths and Solutions: Instead of dwelling on problems, coaching for depression concentrates on identifying and amplifying exceptions (times when the problem is less noticeable) and building solutions from unrecognized differences.